Insurance

 Commercial Property Insurance

-This type of insurance helps your business to protect the buildings and property equipment that are rented or owned for the business for the proper running of the business.
+This type of insurance helps your business to protect the buildings and property equipment that are rented or owned by the business for the proper running of the business.

 However, you must understand that natural disasters are not covered under these types of insurance.
 For example, in cases of floods, earthquakes, and storms, when the property gets damaged, the insurance will not cover it.